 £2,060 @ 20% = £412

-In such cases, HMRC’s automatic reconciliation system should aggregate his pay and tax details after the end of the tax year and HMRC should issue him with a tax repayment automatically.
+HMRC’s automatic reconciliation system should aggregate his pay and tax details after the end of the 2019/20 tax year and HMRC should issue him with a tax repayment automatically.
 He should also receive a P800 tax calculation.
 It is important that he checks the calculation and that the repayment is correct, as set out in our guidance.

 P800s are usually issued in the summer months following the end of the tax year.
-If you do not want to wait until then, you should be able to prompt HMRC to reconcile your position/issue your refund by contacting them (however they will probably not be able to action your request until after 6 April 2020).
-There is more information on how to do this, including example letters, in our tax basics section.
+If you have not received your P800 for 2019/20 yet, or you cannot wait for the 2020/21 P800, you should be able to prompt HMRC to reconcile your position/issue your refund by contacting them.
+There is more information on how to do this, including example letters, in our Tax basics section.

-Note: you cannot use form P50 if you are claiming, or intending to claim certain taxable state benefits (such as Jobseeker's Allowance or contributory/new style Employment and Support Allowance) or expect to receive other taxable income (such as from a works pension) before the end of the tax year.
-You will have to wait for the P800 calculation.
+⚠️ Note: you cannot use form P50 if you are claiming or intending to claim certain taxable state benefits (such as Jobseeker's Allowance or contributory/new style Employment and Support Allowance) or expect to receive other taxable income (such as from a works pension) before the end of the tax year.
+In that case, you would give your P45 to the Jobcentre when you claim the benefit or give it to your new employer or pension provider.
+Your earnings and tax paid to date, together with your existing tax code, should then be factored into the tax taken from the new source of income.

 What if I’m laid-off/made redundant?